AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Tools
 ##Constant Lines
 ### Description
-The Constant Lines tool draws up to four freely configurable horizontal lines within the chart.
-It is generally used to mark specific price levels in order to keep track of them.
+The Constant Lines tool can draw a maximum of four freely configurable horizontal lines within a chart.
+In general, it is used to label certain price levels in order to keep an eye on them.

 ### Usage
 ```cs